-Wi-Fi is a fundamental building block to digital economy and digital services benefiting Europeancitizens and fuel economic growth in Europe.
+Wi-Fi is a fundamental building block of both the digital economy and the digital services that are benefiting European citizens and fueling economic growth in Europe.

 Wi-Fi contributes to gross domestic product (GDP) growth in Europe positively by providing lowcost broadband access and helping to bridge the digital divide by maximally utilizing the available backhaul connectivity.
 The economic value provided by Wi-Fi to the European Union reached USD \$458 billion in 2021, and is expected to increase to USD \$637 billion by 202521.